k1kolev/info/features/projects/index.md

 * **Entertainment products and services** -
 * **Software development** - HoReCa (Hotels, Restaurants, Catering/Café), video games,

-No matter how small or large each project (as well as the company doing it) is, even companies
+No matter how small or large each project is (as well as the company engaging in it),

 Project management plays a substantial role in all these and other businesses.